asyncdoggo/gtk3ytdl/README.md

-A GTK3 forntend for yt-dlp to download Youtube Videos
+A GTK3 frontend for yt-dlp to download Youtube Videos

 ### Requirements: